Last Updated on

 Filings are due the 20th day of the month following the reporting period, unless the 20th falls on a weekend or federal holiday, in which case would move to the next business day.

 Even if the business had no sales during the reporting period, a filing is still required indicating no sales occurred.

 Sales tax on purchases for resale

 A business is able to purchase items to resell without paying state sales tax.
 The tax liability is passed from the distributor to the retailer who will then charge sales tax to the end user of the item.

-Wholesalers and distributors will require a sales tax number, and in many cases require the reseller to fill out the Resale Certificate (Form ST-101) to document the items being purchased are for resale.
+Wholesalers and distributors will require a sales tax number and completed Idaho Resale Certificate to document the items being purchased are for resale.

 If you have questions about the seller’s permit, the Idaho State Tax Commission has a guide to sales tax rules in Idaho or can be contacted by calling 208-334-5364.